 I draw, paint, and sculpt what I see in front of me, but I don’t feel the need to stay strictly realistic.
 Something unconscious guides my choices.
 Because of my mood on a given day, I might make a human figure vibrant blue or orange, faceless, or surrounded by ghosts.

-When I work, I want, - simply -, to get an emotional truth.
-This truth might move or inspire viewers; viewers might recognize bits of their own inner worlds in my work.
-A sense of wonder, a moment of reconnecting with one's imagination--this is what I hope to create through my art.
+When I work, I simply want to get an emotional truth.
+This truth might move or inspire viewers.
+Viewers might recognize bits of their own inner worlds in my work.
+A sense of wonder, a moment of reconnecting with one's imagination.
+This is what I hope to create through my art.